NikolasEnt/soccernet-calibration-sportlight/README.md

 The Line detection based model code is in [src/models/line/](src/models/line).
 The model training is configured by Hydra config file [src/models/line/train_config.yaml](src/models/hrnet/train_config.yaml).
 Run `python src/models/line/train.py` to train the model in the docker container environment.

 Details on the model architecture are in the model [README.md](/src/models/line/README.md).

+Once the model is trained, prediction file should be prepared as described in [README.md, section Assemble line model result](/src/models/line/README.md#assemble-line-model-result).

+## Final predictions and submit file creation

+The final step is the submit file preparation.
+It can be created by a provided script: `python src/utils/make_submit.py`.
+Update paths to acual model files in the accordingly.
+The file contains heuristics params used for the actual winning submission.

+In fact, actual calibration algorithms and relevant heuristics are implemented in [src/models/hrnet/prediction.py](src/models/hrnet/prediction.py).

 ## Useful links